 - 2. Set informational parameters for the sensor. - a) Set Sensor Serial Number to the serial number of the sensor connected to this transmitter.
-The sensor serial number is provided on the metal tag that is attached to the sensor case. - b) Set Sensor Material to the material used for the sensor. - c) Set Flange Type to the type of flange that was used to install the sensor.
+The sensor serial number is provided on the metal tag that is attached to the sensor case. - b) Set Sensor Material to the material used for the sensor. - c) Set Sensor Liner to the material used for the sensor liner, if any. - d) Set Flange Type to the type of flange that was used to install the sensor.